 - Infant death rates were high

-- Every family member that was able to walk helped with chores
+- Every family member who was able to walk helped with chores

 - Illiteracy rates were high

-- Life Expectancy in the early years were 33 - 40.
+- Life Expectancy in the early years was 33 - 40.

-As the colonies progressed and became more efficient things would change for the better and the colonists enjoyed a better life than those they left in England.
+As the colonies progressed, colonial food became more sophisticated, and industry became more efficient things would change for the better, and the colonists enjoyed a better life than those they left in England.

 - Colonists in the 18th century lived longer than their English brothers and sisters.

 - The frontier still remained dangerous, and Indians still attacked settlers when they felt threatened.

 - Families were large, and everyone was expected to work to pull their own weight.
 Children did chores at an early age.